Moving out checklist: Planning all the stages when moving home

-Coordinating as a team for school work is never an easy task!
+Coordinating in teams for school work never is a piece of cake!
 Léa Ferrer, a student at INSEEC in M1 Social and HR Management has experienced this for her work psychology assignment.
-With 4 students, a common project and a confinement, how to collaborate at a distance?
-Léa chose the Klaxoon Board to gather her classmates around a common support and brainstorm remotely.
+With 4 students, a common project and a global lockdown, how does one collaborate with the distance?
+Léa chose the Klaxoon Board to bring together her classmates around a common support and brainstorm remotely.
 Discover how a simple Board saved Léa's assignment!

 November 2020.
-Léa Ferrer is a communications officer in a work-study program at Malakoff Humanis and in a Master's degree program in Social and HR Management at INSEEC, when her psychology professor gives her students an assignment: to identify the links between work psychology and human resources functions.
-In groups of 4, the students had to answer 4 questions on the subject, through a file of about 15 pages.
+Léa Ferrer is a communications officer in a work-study program at Malakoff Humanis and in a Master's degree program in Social and HR Management at INSEEC.
+Her psychology professor gives her students an assignment: to identify the links between work psychology and human resources functions.
+In groups of 4, the students had to answer 4 questions on the subject in around 15 pages.

-All confined, Léa and her classmates are looking for the best way to work together.
+As the state of lockdown had been declared, Léa and her classmates are looking for the best way to work together while being apart.
 "We start by making phone calls in conference mode.
 We take notes individually, but the truth is, it doesn't really get us anywhere because no one is really sharing."
-Faced with this problem, Lea suggests changing the method and using Klaxoon.
+In order to tackle this pressing issue, Lea suggests changing the method and using Klaxoon.

-As part of her work at Malakoff Humanis, she already uses Klaxoon tools, mainly to facilitate the use of digital tools by MH employees.
+As part of her work at Malakoff Humanis, she already uses Klaxoon to facilitate the use of digital tools by MH employees.

 The goal was to gain clarity and efficiency, that we could all see concretely what to work on together.

-Lea builds her Board so that each participant can intervene and put forward their ideas.
-She determines a zone per question and establishes a color code so that the ideas are immediately categorized.
+Lea decides to use Board, the visual workspace, in order to have an open platform to share and work collectively.
+She starts by buildsing her Board so that each participant can intervene and put their ideas forward.
+She establishes a dedicated area for each question and picks a color code so that the ideas are immediately categorized.

-To place them, she draws a table.
+To go through all these items, she draws a table.
 In this table, each column corresponds to a line of thought to be followed in order to answer the question of the assignment.

 She does all of her setting up before sending the Board to the other participants, in order to create a unique and shared framework.

-To answer the different questions, they form pairs, each of which thinks about one axis and puts forward their ideas, then exchanges the axes.
-Thanks to the board and the ideas that appear one by one on the different boards, everyone finds that group thinking is made easier.
+To answer the different questions they form pairs, each of which focuses on one axis and puts their ideas on the Board.
+Then, once everyone is done with this step, they move on to the next axis.
+Thanks to the board and the ideas that appear one by one on the different areas, everyone finds that group thinking is made easier.
 Each pair can present their ideas to the other team and challenge each other to come up with more.